CloudVLab/qwiklabs-content-bundle-spec/lab-bundle-spec.md

 We encourage content authors to use as few external links as possible.
 Qwiklabs cannot guarantee that those links will be available when a learner takes your lab.
 For instance, if you have a PDF that you wish to include in the lab, you should add it as a file in this lab bundle instead of referencing it as a link to Cloud Storage or S3.

-TODO: Recommendation for extremely large resources.
+[TODO: Recommendation for extremely large resources]

 > **Note**: If you are linking to an external resource that has its own understanding of source control, please link to the specific revision of that resource.
 That way, if the external resource is updated, your learners will not be affected.
 For example, if you are referencing a Github repo, include the link to a specific tag, instead of the default branch.
 >